How much are the National Minimum Wage and National Living Wage going up?

 Getty Images/BBC Supermarket cashier and female customerGetty Images/BBC

-The pay rates are set by the government every year on the advice of an independent group, the Low Pay Commission.
+The pay rates are set by the government every year on the advice of an independent group, the Low Pay Commission

 Younger employees - aged between 16 and 20 - receive the National Minimum Wage.

-For 16 and 17-year-olds, the National Minimum Wage is £6.40 an hour.
-This will rise to £7.55 in April 2025.
+For 16 and 17-year-olds, the National Minimum Wage will rise from £6.40 an hour to £7.55, an 18% increase.

-The separate apprentice rate, which applies to eligible people under 19 - or those over 19 in the first year of an apprenticeship will go up from £6.40 to £7.55, an 18% increase.
+The separate apprentice rate, which applies to eligible people under 19 - or those over 19 in the first year of an apprenticeship will increase by the same amount.

 Do employers have to pay the National Minimum Wage and National Living Wage?